Will Benson Player Props: Reds vs. Orioles

 Will Benson At The Plate

-- Benson is hitting .256 with a double, two triples, three home runs and 15 walks.
+- Benson has a double, two triples, three home runs and 15 walks while hitting .259.

+- Benson has picked up a hit in 15 of 32 games this season, with multiple hits four times.

-- He has hit a home run in three games this season (9.7%), leaving the park in 3.1% of his trips to the plate.
+- Looking at the 32 games he has played this year, he's hit a long ball in three of them (9.4%), and in 3% of his trips to the dish.

-- In four games this year (12.9%), Benson has picked up an RBI, including two games with multiple runs batted in.
+- In four games this season (12.5%), Benson has picked up an RBI, including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.